First time tourist in London photographing Tower Bridge

 All of this fanciness makes for a quieter area than Covent Garden that is dotted with flowering window gardens and private parks.
 There are several embassies scattered about, which can be fun to spot as well.
 It’s a very pretty area that is still well connected, so easy to use as a base for exploring.

 The area just south of the river tends to be a bit less expensive, but often has gorgeous views across the river to major sights.
 From here you have a choice of several bridges to walk across, giving you the chance to start and end your days with my favorite London city views.
-The London Eye is located here as well, and some Tube lines cross below the river.
+The London Eye is located here as well, and Tube service crosses below the river.

 Westminster

 If your first visit to London is a whirlwind fast stop, then Westminster could be a great option.
 Two of the very biggest tourist draws – Buckingham Palace and Big Ben – are both right here.
-If you fly into Gatwick airport, then train service will bring you right into Westminster at London Victoria station.
+If you fly into Gatwick airport, then train service will bring you into London Victoria station in Westminster.
 This is a top way to see the most in the least amount of time.

 Slightly Less Central